lfn-cnti/bestpractices/use-case/README.md

 Proposed best practices are rooted in our model of how CNFs are used.
 A best practice is most clearly the right thing to do if it helps with a use case related to one or more of the actors.

 This folder contains different use cases, their description, references, and other context.
+The best practices, recorded elsewhere, refer back to these use cases for their justification.

 Goal: